ValenciaArcega/my-brain/react-native-init.md

 expo-secure-store
 expo-localization

-react-native-reanimated react-native-gesture-handler
+react-native-reanimated

-## Components or functions on other projects
+# Components or functions on other projects
 expo-linear-gradient
 expo-clipboard
 react-native-toast-message
 react-native-date-picker

-## Other util dependencies
+# Other util dependencies
-@react-native-segmented-control/segmented-control
 react-native-walkthrough-tooltip
 react-native-maps
 react-native-qrcode-svg